-Mount Vernon – Lisbon Area Offers Many Culinary Delights From the kimchi burger at the Palisades Cafe, to wood-fired pizza at the Lincoln Wine Bar to Gwen’s Restaurant’s second-to-none fried chicken, Mount Vernon/Lisbon offers exceptional dining choices.
+Mount Vernon – Lisbon Area Offers Many Culinary Delights From the kimchi burger at the Palisades Cafe, to wood-fired pizza at the Lincoln Wine Bar, Mount Vernon/Lisbon offers exceptional dining choices.

 Consider the Palisades Cafe.
 This uptown Mount Vernon restaurant offers daily specials scrawled on a wall-mounted chalkboard ever changing and spun from locally grown produce.